Clergy Sexual Abuse Lawsuit

 Importantly, though, New York’s statute of limitations laws are some of the strictest in the country, which means that most survivors of sexual abuse can’t file a lawsuit regardless.

 In New York, survivors of sexual abuse have until their 23rd birthday to file a sexual abuse lawsuit, whether civil or criminal.
 (In many states, there is no statute of limitations for these kinds of cases.)

-This means that for most of these survivors, the IRCP is their best and only hope for justice after enduring such horrific abuse.
+This means that for most survivors, the IRCP was their best and only hope for justice after enduring such horrific abuse.

 Cuomo Wants to Pass Child Victims Act

 Last year, Assemblywoman Margaret Markey (D-Queens) proposed the Child Victims Act, a law that would eliminate or extend New York’s statute of limitations in these cases.
 Unfortunately, the bill fell just short of reaching the state legislature’s floor for a vote last summer.

 Though Governor Andrew Cuomo announced plans to pass a new version of the bill, Republican lawmakers in the state killed the bill once again in 2017.